susanBuck/dwa15-spring2019/php/arrays.md

 ];
 ```

-Note that the array's contents is encapsulated in square brackets.
+Note that the array’s content is encapsulated in square brackets.

 Each element in the array (e.g. `hello => hola`) is made up of a **key => value pair**.